Sunday, November 29, 2015

 "Indeed there is for you, in the messenger of Allah, an exemplary manner, a perfect conduct" [see Quran, 33:21].
 We have the perfect example to follow.
 And therefore, the study of the life & times of our Prophet PBUH is the study of someone we must follow.
 And amazingly, no matter which angle we look at the seerah, we will benefit from it:

-(i) In terms of religion: how the Prophet PBUH worship Allah
+(i) In terms of religion: how the Prophet PBUH worshipped Allah

 (ii) In terms of manners and morals: his mercy and tenderness